Jig (film): Critical reception

 The film received a mixed reception from critics.
 It currently holds a 61% rating on Rotten Tomatoes and a score of 53/100 based on fourteen reviews on Metacritic.

 Gary Goldstein of the Los Angeles Times praised the film for capturing "the unique physical, emotional and financial aspects of diving into competitive Irish dance", calling Bourne's documentary "superbly crafted" and giving it four stars out of five.
 Mark Feeney, for the Boston Globe, wrote that the "involving, if at times overly slick" film deserved praise for its presentation of the dancing without "editing trickery".
 Benji Wilson, in The Telegraph, compared Jig to successful sport and hobby documentaries Spellbound and Hoop Dreams for its attention to detail.

 However, many reviewers criticised the film's use of tension, such as Jeanette Catsoulis of the New York Times, who wrote that the "programmatic" documentary quickly became "leaden", despite the quality of its cinematography.
-Kyle Smith, writing for the New York Post, suggested that the film was largely meaningless to the "untrained observer", and Empire's Anna Smith wrote that the film was probably most interesting to "dance fans".
+Empire's Anna Smith wrote that the film was probably most interesting to "dance fans".